 We use Netragard to act as our White Hats.
 They are very good and cost effective.
 Before you select a vendor, do yourself a favor and talk with them.
 They did what they said they would do, when they said they would do it and at an agreed price.
 All work was performed remotely and all deliverables were electronic, including an executive summary and detailed analysis for my Engineering staff.
 They even went so far as to help us determine best practices, so as to mitigate our exposure.
 I couldn’t be happier with them.

-Our research driven Network Penetration Testing services are specifically designed to test entire IT Infrastructures or just individual systems.
+Our research driven network security Penetration Testing services for companies are specifically designed to test entire IT Infrastructures or just individual systems.
 These services are ideal for HIPAA/HITECH, PCI/DSS, and other similar requirements

 Our Vulnerability Assessment services are ideal for performing periodic checkups against entire IT infrastructures between Penetration Tests.
 These services useful for helping to satisfy HIPAA/HITECH, PCI/DSS, and other similar requirements.

 Penetration Testing Training Course